Broncos vs. Raiders odds, prediction, 'Thursday Night Football' picks, bets from proven model

 The SportsLine projection model has revealed its Denver vs. Las Vegas picks for the NFL Week 10 'Thursday Night Football' game

 A classic rivalry will have its next installment on 'Thursday Night Football' to kick off NFL Week 10 as the Denver Broncos host the Las Vegas Raiders.
 Denver (7-2) is tied for the best record in the league and is riding a six-game win streak, which is also tied for the NFL's longest.
 The Broncos had a comeback victory at Houston in Week 9, defeating the Texans, 18-15, via a walk-off field goal.
 Meanwhile, the Raiders (2-6) suffered a defeat out of their bye on Sunday as they lost in overtime to Jacksonville, 30-29.
 The Raiders lead the all-time series, 73-56-2.
-Denver cornerback Pat Surtain II has yet to practice this week and is expected to miss this game.
+Denver cornerback Pat Surtain II (pectoral) and receiver Marvin Mims (concussion) have been ruled out.

 New users can also target the DraftKings promo code, which offers $300 in bonus bets if your $5 wager wins + 3 months of NBA League Pass: